mgmeier/purescript-matrix/docs/Data/Matrix4.md

 makeOrtho :: Number -> Number -> Number -> Number -> Number -> Number -> Mat4
 ```

+Creates a matrix for an orthogonal frustum projection with the given parameters.

 #### `makeOrtho2D`

 ``` purescript
 makeOrtho2D :: Number -> Number -> Number -> Number -> Mat4
 ```

+Creates a matrix for a 2D orthogonal frustum projection with the given

 #### `mulM`